 git push -f origin master

 Finally we need to check out our feature branch and rebase it with our local copy of master.
-This will yank any commits we have and place them at the end of the commit list.
+This will yank any current commits we have and place them at the end of the commit list.
 The importance of this will become apparent when we create our PR, the receiving repo will see our commits on top of theirs which makes merging much easier.

 git checkout my-branch git rebase master